 To protect your network and ensure the security of your personal information, it is important to consider implementing measures such as a firewall or Intrusion Detection System (IDS) to prevent unauthorized access to your network.
 By taking these steps, you can safeguard your home network and keep your personal information secure.
 Here comes the enterprise grade firewall, an Intrusion Detection System – Sophos UTM Home Edition.
 And guess what, it is free!

-Typical home network has a cable modem, provided by Internet Service Provider (ISP), which is connected directly to the internet.
-Even at this stage the home network might be exposed to all kinds of cyber attacks.
-Good example is unchanged modem’s default settings, access point names and default passwords.
-Remember always to change default settings and passwords of all new network appliances.
+A typical home network has a cable modem, provided by an Internet Service Provider (ISP), which is connected directly to the internet.
+Even at this stage, the home network might be exposed to all kinds of cyberattacks.
+A good example is unchanged modem’s default settings, access point names and default passwords.
+Always remember to change default settings and default passwords of all new network appliances.

 In other words, IDS monitors the traffic in our home network and filters dangerous packets, allowing only safe packets to pass through the IDS.
-It also prevents home network against cyber attacks (Intrusion Prevention System) and filters unwanted web content such as nudity, criminal acts, drugs and so on.
-It also gives users awareness of what is happening in their home networks offering wide range of detailed reports.
+It also prevents home network against cyberattacks (Intrusion Prevention System) and filters unwanted web content such as nudity, criminal acts, drugs and so on.
+It also gives users awareness of what is happening in their home networks, offering a wide range of detailed reports.

 As mentioned already, the IDS can be either the device or software application.
 It means that we could either buy one of the hardware devices, which is frankly not designed for home networks, or we could download Sophos UTM Home Edition software and install it on a spare PC.
 Sophos UTM software can also be installed on a virtual machine.